 Deactivating your account basically means you are turning off your account access.
 Note that Evernote doesn’t automatically delete your notes when you deactivate your account.
 Unless you take the steps to completely remove email address and username (see step 4), you will be able to reactivate your inactive account by logging in with your old username and/or email address and password and following the instructions for reactivation.

-1) Cancel your Evernote Premium subscription.
-If you are paying for Evernote Premium, you will need to cancel your subscription via the service through which you subscribed.
+1) Cancel your Evernote subscription.
+If you are paying for Evernote, you will need to cancel your subscription via the service through which you subscribed.
 See full details about managing your subscription in this article.

 2) Export your notes.
 You can export your notes as HTML or XML files by following the steps in this article.